TL;DR

 - Tyler Technologies (Odyssey File & Serve) — dominant in California, Texas, and 20+ other states.
 Largest court-technology vendor by revenue.

-- ImageSoft (TrueFiling / MiFILE) — Michigan court e-filing platform.
+- Michigan court-technology firms (TrueFiling / MiFILE) — Michigan court e-filing platform.
 Tony Paris's former employer.

 - Tybera — ECF MDE specialist serving Utah, Iowa, and Kansas court systems.